 Our tin ceiling panels must be primed and painted to prevent rust, but if this poses no problem for you, they may be your best option, as they can save you some money and still give your ceiling a beautiful finished look.
 In the event you do not want to paint, you still have options.
 We also carry aluminum ceiling tiles, painted in 80 different decorative finishes.
 In addition, we carry solid copper and aged solid copper ceiling tiles.
 That means you can choose from 80 different looks in three different metals!

 Perhaps you have decided to go with the most affordable option, our tin ceiling tiles.
 When you buy them from our online shop, you will still need to choose an application type.
 Depending on your situation, you may choose:

 If you are a homeowner, you would mostly want to choose the nail-up type of ceiling tiles.
 The nail-up application tends to look better, since the tiles interlock, and you will maintain the approximate height of your ceiling.
 If you haven’t already, you will need to install plywood prior to the installation of your tin ceiling tiles, but the amount of height you’ll lose to the thickness of the plywood and the tiles themselves is negligible.

-If on the other hand you are finishing your basement ceiling or trying to upgrade your drop ceiling, the right choice for you are the:
+If, on the other hand, you are finishing the basement in your home or trying to upgrade your drop ceiling, the right choice for you is:

-Used in commercial properties, Restarants, Hotels, Casinos and basements mostly, drop in tiles are the sollution if you need to access the space above your ceiling as is the case in basements or commercial spaces.
+Drop-in ceiling tiles are used mostly in commercial properties, restaurants, hotels, casinos, and basements.
+This kind of tile is the best option if you need to access the space above your ceiling, as is the case in basements and commercial spaces.